cnlohr/rv003usb/README.md

 ### It's adaptable!

-The [core assembly](https://github.com/cnlohr/rv003usb/blob/master/rv003usb/rv003usb.S) code is standardized, but the C code, to handle different functionality with hid feature requests, control setup events, interrupt endpoints (send and receive) are all done in [a C file that changes per your needs](https://github.com/cnlohr/rv003usb/blob/master/demo_gamepad/rv003usb.c).
+The [core assembly](https://github.com/cnlohr/rv003usb/blob/master/rv003usb/rv003usb.S) code is standardized, and there is also [a c file]((https://github.com/cnlohr/rv003usb/blob/master/rv003usb/rv003usb.c) code, to handle different functionality with hid feature requests, control setup events, interrupt endpoints (send and receive) are all done in.

 ### It's built on ch32v003fun